Scorbutics/ruby-for-android5/README.md

 ===

 - I currently do not support Android version < 8 (and I am not sure I will)
-- You need an Unix-based environment to build.
-Or you could build a container to run the compilation.
+- You need docker, or an Unix-based environment to build.
 - Full ruby output is ~27Mo, that's HUGE on embedded devices.
 If you're looking for a lightweight ruby implementation, look at [MRuby](https://github.com/mruby/mruby) instead